 Postage meters and PC Postage products are collectively identified as "postage evidencing systems."
 A postage evidencing system is a device or system of components a customer uses to print evidence that postage required for mailing has been paid.
-Postage evidencing systems print indicia, such as meter imprints or information-based indicia (IBI), to indicate postage payment.
-Mailers print indicia directly on a mailpiece or on a label that is affixed to a mailpiece.
+Postage evidencing systems print indicia, such as information-based indicia (IBI) or intelligent mail indicia, to indicate postage payment.
+Customers print indicia directly on a mailpiece or on a label that is affixed to a mailpiece.
+Customers must place indicia in the upper-right corner of the mailpiece or label, according to 604.4.3.3.